cometaj2/huckle/README.rst

 As is normally seen with any hypermedia client under REST, all changes published by the server are instantaneously distributed to all clients without there being a need to update the client as the API changes.
-This is used to huck's advantage and brings these benefits to the command line in the form of a generically usable CLI.
+This is used to huck's advantage and brings these benefits to the shell command line.

 Huck uses a CLI configuration files (e.g. ~/.huck/usp5/config) to associate a specific CLI, usp5 in this case, to a hypermedia API url root.